This Expert Says We Should Stop Freaking Out About Murder Hornets

 Giant hornets frequently are attracted to tree sap: I was stung by one when I was looking for butterflies on trees.
 The sting is painful, but the swelling and pain in most cases subside in a few days.

-Just as with honey bee stings, an allergic reaction, or anaphylaxis, can occasionally put people in the hospital.
+Just as with honeybee stings, an allergic reaction, or anaphylaxis, can occasionally put people in the hospital.
 In rare cases, severe reactions can become fatal.
-But wasp and hornet stings killed less than 13 people a year in 2017 and 2018 in Japan—less than 0.00001% of the national population—in a country where many people spend time in the woods.
+But wasp and hornet stings killed fewer than 13 people a year in 2017 and 2018 in Japan—less than 0.00001 percent of the national population—in a country where many people spend time in the woods.

 If you are allergic to bee and wasp stings, it is best to avoid getting close to these insects and their nests, wear white clothing outdoors (they are attracted to dark colors), and avoid carrying open-top sweet drinks such as sodas in the woods.